o0Nomar0o/HMS/README.md

 # Hotel Management System

+## Disclaimer
+This project was created as part of a school assignment and is only intended for educational purposes.
+It is not a commercially viable program.

+Feel free to use and modify this code for learning purposes.
+If you intend to utilize major portions of this code in your own project, please include proper attribution.

 ## Overview
 This Hotel Management System project is intended to help hotel employees with daily operations by allowing for effective handling of room reservations, real-time room status updates, order placements, and service management.
 This solution is meant for internal usage, not direct customer access.